Posted on Leave a comment

 Evidence and Documentation Expected During Audits or Inspections

-During regulatory audits or inspections, financial entities must be prepared to provide:
+During audits or inspections, financial entities should be prepared to provide:

 Best Practices to Demonstrate Ongoing DORA Compliance